 respirator masks, and any other supply that are in high demand, but just pocket the money.

-At the moment, there is no known cure, vaccine, or treatment for coronavirus.
 Here is how you can protect yourself:

 - Hang up on robocalls.
 The recording might prompt you to speak to a live operator or offer to remove you from their call list but instead will bombard you with more robocalls